camps.ca, summer camps | kids camps

 • Help them to have realistic expectations.
 Explain that there will be rules to follow, and there will be ups and downs.

 • Prepare first-time sleepover campers for bedtime away from home.
-Discuss things that might help them to fall asleep, like reading a favourite book.
+Discuss things that might help them to fall asleep, such as reading a favourite book.

 • Encourage independence by explaining how to care for their belongings.
 Do they know what to do with dirty laundry or a wet bathing suit?